CS-UCR/final-project-wasp/README.md

     4. Cleaned_S&P500: This is the same file as S&P500.csv after performing data cleaning
     5. Data Cleaning.ipynb: This file contains the data cleaning code for both the datasets
     6. EDA.ipynb: This file contains the EDA for both Datasets
-    7. WebScraping.ipynb: Contains the scraping code for S&P500 dataset.
+    7. FinalWebScraping.ipynb: Contains the scraping code for S&P500 dataset.
 This file might not open on github.
-However, it can be viewed in the "Raw" mode on github. or on the below link: https://raw.githubusercontent.com/CS-UCR/final-project-wasp/master/WebScraping.ipynb?token=ANLGLKHKUQGY323TMYAYRNC7DZPHA
+However, it can be viewed on the below link: https://raw.githubusercontent.com/CS-UCR/final-project-wasp/master/WebScraping.ipynb?token=ANLGLKHKUQGY323TMYAYRNC7DZPHA
     8. Regression.ipynb: Contains the visuals related to Linear Regression and AshenFelter's Model (Phase3)